tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Oblivious DoH queries are created by the Client, and sent to the Proxy as HTTP requests using the POST method.
 Clients are configured with a Proxy URI Template
 {{!RFC6570}} and the Target URI.
 The scheme for both the Proxy URI Template and the Target URI MUST be "https".
-The Proxy URI Template contains two variables:
-"targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
+The Proxy URI Template uses the Level 3 encoding defined in Section 1.2 of {{!RFC6570}}, and contains two variables: "targethost", which indicates the host name of the Target server; and "targetpath", which indicates the path on which the Target is accessible.
 Examples of Proxy URI Templates are shown below:

 ~~~